If you are a professional, you may have come across the term “attestation” on numerous occasions.

 How to Get Documents Attested and Who Can Attest

-Government agencies are typically responsible for attesting identity documents, such as birth and marriage certificates.
-For affidavits and sworn statements, a commissioner of oaths – such as a notary public near me – can attest by verifying your identity and witnessing your signature.
+It is usually the government bodies that affirm the identity of the individuals that issue original birth and marriage certificates.
+For both affidavits and sworn statements, a commissioner of oaths – like a notary public around me – can, by notarizing your signature and confirming your identity, affirm your statement.

 Some key points to keep in mind: